 For the love of lavender

 We may be an herb farm but we do specialize in Lavender.
-We are trialing 14 varieties presently with the bulk of our plantings being in Grosso, Royal Velvet and Phenomenal.
-This year we have added Sachet to add to our culinary line.
+We are growing 14 varieties presently with the bulk of our plantings being in Grosso, Royal Velvet and Phenomenal.
+Last year we added Sensational, Riverina Thomas and Bridget Chloe and Melissa Lilac and we are so excited to have these new beauties.

 We manufacture a complete product line of Lavender and non Lavender products which are available on line and in the farm shop.
 Wholesale and private label available upon request.

-We do sell plants in 4" pots, gallons and by custom order we can provide 2" plugs.
-Plants are available in summer until sold out with plugs available by pre-order in October and November.
+We sell plants in 4" pots, gallons and by custom order we can provide 2" plugs.
+Plants are available in summer until sold out with plugs available by pre-order in October and November for pickup the following spring.

 We are often asked what variety to plant?
 My answer is always "What do you want the Lavender for ?"
 Lavender has so many properties, from culinary to medicinal and of course the beauty in the garden.
 So, before planting, decide what you want the Lavender for.